 Disney's Beach and Yacht Club Resorts take on a breezy, beachy feel during the holidays.
 Inside the lobby of Disney's Beach Club Resort is a life-size, edible carousel.
 The Lilo and Stitch-themed carousel features horses with hand-painted characters.
 See if you can spot the 18 hidden Mickey Mouses.
 Next door at Disney's Yacht Club Resort, you'll find a miniature holiday train.

 Contemporary Resort - Here, you'll find the gingerbread version of the Cinderella Castle.
 The 18-foot display is made from thousands of gingerbread blocks, fondant and modeling chocolate.
 The design is based on the art of Mary Blair, a prominent cartoonist for Disney who was responsible for character drawing in Cinderella, Peter Pan and Alice in Wonderland.
-But perhaps the most famous decoration at this resort is the massive Mickey Mouse wreath which can be seen glowing with lights at night from the Magic Kingdom
+But perhaps the most famous decoration at this resort is the massive Mickey Mouse wreath which can be seen glowing with lights at night from Magic Kingdom.

 In true Disney fashion, Walt Disney World resorts go above and beyond with Christmas lights in Orlando and decor for the holiday season, paying attention to every detail.
 If you're looking for other holiday events in O-town, check out our full guide to Christmas in Orlando.